Landlord Software UK: The Complete Guide for 2026

 Can landlord software replace a letting agent?

 It replaces most of what a letting agent does for ongoing management: compliance tracking, document management, rent monitoring, and accounting.
 It does not replace tenant sourcing or in-person property inspections.
-Most landlords who switch from agents to self-management with software save significantly on management fees while keeping full control.
+A letting agent typically charges 8-12% of rent, so self-managing with software usually saves over £1,000 per year per property while keeping you in full control.

 What features should I look for?